Flag

 Economy

-The economy of the United States Virgin Islands is predominantly driven by tourism, which constitutes about 60% of the GDP and attracts 2.5 to 3 million visitors each year.
-While the closure of the HOVENSA oil refinery in 2012 posed significant challenges, the tourism and service sectors have shown signs of growth, although the overall economic situation remains delicate.
+The economy of the United States Virgin Islands is heavily reliant on tourism, which constitutes about 60% of the GDP and attracts millions of visitors each year.
+Despite facing economic challenges, particularly after the closure of the HOVENSA oil refinery in 2012, the tourism and service sectors have shown signs of recovery, although the overall economic situation remains precarious.
+The investment climate benefits from the territory's status as a U.S. territory, providing stability and access to U.S. markets, but is hindered by high public debt, a structural budget deficit, and the high cost of living and energy, despite various government tax incentives aimed at attracting investment.

 Floating Section Image